 Japanese Market Significantly Higher

-(RTTNews) - Reversing the losses in the previous two sessions, the Japanese market is significantly higher on Friday, following the broadly positive cues from Wall Street overnight.
-The Nikkei 225 is moving well above the 49,150 level, with gains across most sectors led by index heavyweights and technology stocks.
-Financial stocks were the only weak spot.
+(RTTNews) - The Japanese stock market is trading significantly higher on Wednesday, reversing the losses in the previous session, following the broadly positive cues from Wall Street overnight.
+The Nikkei 225 is moving above the 50,800 level, with gains in exporters and technology stocks.

-In the tech space, Advantest and Screen Holdings are gaining more than 3 percent each, while Tokyo Electron is adding almost 3 percent.
+In the tech space, Advantest is jumping more than 15 percent, Screen Holdings is advancing almost 2 percent and Tokyo Electron is gaining almost 1 percent.

-In the banking sector, Sumitomo Mitsui Financial and Mizuho Financial are edging down 0.3 percent each, while Mitsubishi UFJ Financial is declining almost 1 percent.
+In the banking sector, Sumitomo Mitsui Financial and Mitsubishi UFJ Financial are losing almost 1 percent each, while Mizuho Financial is edging up 0.1 percent.

-Among the major exporters, Sony is declining almost 1 percent, while Canon is edging up 0.5 percent, Panasonic is gaining almost 1 percent and Mitsubishi Electric is adding more than 1 percent.
+Among the major exporters, Mitsubishi Electric is advancing more than 4 percent, Panasonic is gaining more than 2 percent and Canon is edging up 0.2 percent, while Sony is declining almost 1 percent.

-Among other major gainers, Taiyo Yuden is surging more than 5 percen and Disco is gaining 4.5 percent, while Sumitomo Heavy Industries, Hitachi and Resonac Holdings are advancing more than 3 percent each.
-Yaskawa Electric, SMC, Lasertec and Daikin Industries are adding almost 3 percent each.
+Among other major gainers, Lasertec and Tokuyama are surging more than 5 percent each, while Fujikura is gaining more than 4 percent.
+Japan Steel Works, Mitsui Kinzoku and Hitachi are adding more than 3 percent each, while Disco, Sumitomo Electric Industries and Hitachi Construction Machinery are advancing almost 3 percent each.

-Conversely, Nidec is tumbling more than 7 percent and IHI is losing almost 3 percent.
+Conversely, Nidec is tumbling more than 5 percent, SHIFT is declining more than 4 percent and BayCurrent is losing more than 3 percent, while Olympus, Nomura Research Institute, Daiichi Sankyo, Shiseido and Kyocera are down almost 3 percent each.

-In economic news, overall consumer prices in Japan were up 2.9 percent on year in September, the Ministry of Internal Affairs and Communication said on Friday.
-That was in line with expectations and up from 2.7 percent in August.
-On a monthly basis, inflation was up 0.1 percent - steady from the August reading.
-Core CPI also rose an annual 2.9 percent - again matching forecasts and up from 2.7 percent in the previous month.

-In the currency market, the U.S. dollar is trading in the higher 152 yen-range on Friday.
+On the Wall Street, stocks fluctuated over the course of the trading session on Tuesday but largely maintained a positive bias and ended the day mostly higher.
+The major averages added to the strong gains posted during Monday's session, once again reaching new record closing highs.

-The major European markets all also moved to the upside on the day.
-U.K.'s FTSE 100 Index advanced by 0.7 percent, the French CAC 40 Index and the German DAX Index both crept up by 0.2 percent.
+Meanwhile, the major European markets turned in a mixed performance on the day.
+While the U.K.'s FTSE 100 Index rose by 0.4 percent, the French CAC 40 Index fell by 0.3 percent and the German DAX Index edged down by 0.1 percent.

-Crude oil prices surged on Thursday, extending gains from the past two sessions, as the U.S. imposed sanctions against Russian oil majors.
-West Texas Intermediate crude for December delivery was up $3.22 or 5.50 percent at $61.72 per barrel.
+Crude oil prices moved sharply lower on Tuesday on news that OPEC is leaning toward another modest increase in production in December.
+West Texas Intermediate crude for December delivery plunged $1.32 or 2.2 percent to $59.99 a barrel.

 Umschwung bei Streaming Aktien? – Wall Street Live mit Tim Schäfer